RemedyHealthcare/LandingPageOld/README.md

 index.php: one line of PHP to aid in deployment to Heroku

-### Host
+### Hosting

-Currently splash page is hosted on Heroku at remedyapp.herokuapp.com by Jessica.
-If any changes are pushed, please send pull request so the Jessica can update the host accordingly.
+Previously splash page was hosted on Heroku at remedyapp.herokuapp.com by Jessica.

+Now landing page is hosted on AWS S3 and CloudFront by Nikhil.
+If you have changes that need to be redeployed, file a pull request.